Gabriellamin/Min-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D.
-Student in Computer Science at Virginia Tech (VT) starting in Fall 2023, advised by Prof. Chang-Tien Lu.
+Student in Computer Science at Virginia Tech (VT) starting in Fall 2023, advised by Prof. <a href="ttps://people.cs.vt.edu/ctlu/"> Chang-Tien Lu</a>.
 Prior to VT, I obtained my B.A. degree from Beijing Jiaotong University (BJTU) and M.Sc. degree from University of Chinese Academy of Sciences(UCAS).
 I have spent one year working at Tencent as a machine learning engineer.

 My research interests are NLP, LLMs, AI for social good, and social data mining.
 I am open to all kinds of collaboration, please drop me an email if you are interested in my research.